-Cambridge vs Oxford has been a recurring theme since the former's founding in the 12th century.
-As the only two universities at the time, both had their fair share of students and intellectuals who lived on campus.
-The academic duopoly would reshape how education was delivered in the United Kingdom, with some ancient traditions still practised today.
+Oxford vs Cambridge has been a recurring rivalry since the 12th century.
+As the only two universities at the time, both had their fair share of students who lived on campus.
+The academic duo would reshape how education was delivered in the United Kingdom, with some traditions still practiced today.

 Despite their rivalry, the two universities have a lot in common.
-The colleges of Oxford and Cambridge are self-governing entities, each with its buildings, independent income, and distinct identity.
+The colleges of Oxford and Cambridge are independent entities, each with its buildings, independent income, and distinct identity.
 Both universities also have their own esteemed publishing houses, apply similar teaching methods, and carry about the same level of prestige and prominence as the two top universities in Europe based on the metrics of the three major ranking outfits.

 Overview of Oxford University